-Car owners spend more time inside their car than looking at it from the outside, so a car’s interior has to be a nice place to be.
+Car owners spend more time inside their car than looking at it from the outside.
+So, a car’s interior should be a nice place to be.

 SEE ALSO: 2022 Honda Civic Review: First Drive

+Starting our list of affordable cars with surprisingly higher-end interiors is the Honda Civic.
 Honda has given the Civic a seriously upscale makeover for the 11th generation of its compact car.
-For just $22,695 in the US ($26,165 CAD), including destination, the latest Civic’s interior looks like it belongs in a car a class up.
+The latest Civic’s interior looks like it belongs in a car a class up.
 There’s a level of restraint that screams premium, with a smart mesh strip that hides the vents.
 Twist the climate control dials and there’s a sweet, satisfying click.
 The top Touring trim uses a larger 9.0-inch infotainment screen, plus a fully digital instrument panel.

 SEE ALSO: 2020 Hyundai Sonata Hybrid Review

 With the market’s continued crossover love affair, mid-size sedans have become more luxurious than ever before.
 Take the latest Hyundai Sonata.
 Lots of space, a well-designed, clean dashboard, and everything within reach is soft to the touch.
 Did we mention the heated and ventilated front seats, plus heating for the rear?
 If it’s all a little too much, the sporty N Line pulls back on all the interior amenities, and gives you the ability to smoke the tires in third gear.
 Life; it’s all about balance.
-Not bad for a car that starts at just $25,155 ($29,274 CAD).
+Not bad for a family sedan.

 Volkswagen is a master of walking the line between mainstream and luxury.
 The restrained interior of the Jetta is the latest example.
 All the trim pieces are high quality, tasteful metal accents abound, plus the infotainment and instrument panel are both crisp and bright.
 There’s a real sense of solidity in the Jetta that some cars costing much more could learn from.
-All that in a package that starts at just $21,190.
+All that in a package that starts in the low $20,000 range.

 Toyota used to make interiors that were about as exciting as reading your dishwasher’s instruction manual.
-Fast forward to now and things have taken a turn.
-Despite prices remaining at a very affordable $26,320 ($29,040 CAD), this Camry’s interior has the kind of quality usually found in higher priced vehicles.
+But now we find an entry on the affordable cars with surprisingly higher-end interiors list.
+Despite prices remaining at the affordable end of the spectrum, this Camry’s interior has the kind of quality usually found in higher priced vehicles.
 An intricately curvy dashboard, quality-looking metal trim pieces, and nicely textured leather seats create a confident-looking package.
 An even further highlight: Red leather seats!

 SEE ALSO: 2021 Ford Mustang GT Convertible California Special Review: Cloudy with a Chance of (V8) Thunder

 The Mustang always had this knack for making retro-looking interiors that aren’t too kitschy.
 Everything in this interior pays homage to design themes of the past while still embracing a modern feel.
 It uses finely crafted cabin materials and a liberal use of distinctive metallic trim, which is what sets it apart from others in its segment.
-Pricing starts a surprisingly reasonable $28,400 US ($33,180 CAD).
+And pricing remains under $30,000 for entry level models.

 We can’t get enough of the Mazda CX-30 here at AutoGuide, and a lot of that comes down to its interior.
 Simply put, you won’t find a better space for under $40,000.
 The Mazda’s cabin is all soft-touch materials and smooth, almost organic lines.
 We’ve found less impressive leather in cars costing almost twice as much.
 If the CX-30 is any indication, Mazda’s goal of graduating from the mainstream to luxury isn’t just a pipe dream, but an inevitability.
-All this, starting at just $23,225 ($27,250 CAD).
+All this, in a vehicle that starts under $25,000.

 SEE ALSO: Toyota RAV4 vs Nissan Rogue Comparison